 Also, consider the role nutrition plays in building a strong body and digestive system in general.
-The additives and preservatives in many kibble foods can actually deprive the body of being able to absorb whatever real nutrition the kibble may contain.
-It’s important to find a quality food that doesn’t just fill a dog’s belly but truly nourishes his whole body.
-An ounce of prevention could really be worth a pound of cure regarding GDV.
+The additives and preservatives in many kibble foods can deprive the body of being able to absorb whatever real nutrition the kibble may contain.
+It’s important to find quality food that doesn’t just fill a dog’s belly but truly nourishes his whole body.
+An ounce of prevention could be worth a pound of cure regarding GDV.
 Natural supplements can also help keep the digestive system balanced and healthy.

 The fact is – even if every good idea is implemented, there is a possibility that this condition can still occur.
 Does this mean we should just throw up our hands and wait for the inevitable?
 No, but be educated and proactive about bloat and GDV.
 The more you know, the better the chance your dog will survive or even avoid this awful experience.

 Renown canine nutritionist, Linda Arndt, affectionately known as the “Great Dane Lady“, promoted a supplemental regimen for large breeds prone to dog bloat, called a “Core 4” philosophy.
 As a part of all diets for this large breed, she recommended 4 parts: 1.
 Dietary Enzymes (NZYMES Granules).
 2. Digestive Enzymes & 3.
 Probiotics (Nzymes Bac-Pak Plus).
 4. pH enhancement (Nzymes Ox-E-Drops).
 We have taken her recommendations and created a simple kit – seen below.